tprinty/eac_wp_qrcode_generator/README.md

 **Intallation:**

 1. Download the plugin or install the plugin from the WordPress.org plugins directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
-2. Add the shortcodes to the posts where you would like the QR Code to appear.
+3. Add the shortcodes to the posts where you would like the QR Code to appear.

 That is all there is to it.